borgbase/docs.borgbase.com/setup/import.md

 If you have an existing Borg repository, you can import it into *BorgBase* using SFTP.
 Naturally you can use the same technique to *export* an existing repository.

+{: .note }
+For Restic repositories, you can use the `restic copy` feature to copy all snapshots to a different repository.
+More [here](https://restic.readthedocs.io/en/latest/045_working_with_repos.html#copying-snapshots-between-repositories)

 ## Import Existing Repository